top of page

 Abstract: How does the way companies elicit ratings from consumers affect the ratings that they receive?
 In 10 pre- registered experiments, we find that consumers rate subpar experiences more positively overall when they are also asked to rate specific aspects of those experiences (e.g., a restaurant’s food, service, and ambiance).
 Studies 1-4 established the basic effect across different scenarios and experiences.
 Study 5 found that the effect is limited to being asked to rate specific features of an experience, rather than providing open-ended comments about those features.
 Studies 6-9 provided evidence that the effect does not emerge because rating positive aspects of a subpar experience reminds consumers that their experiences had some good features.
 Rather, it emerges because consumers want to avoid incorporating negative information into both the overall and the attribute ratings.
 Lastly, study 10 found that asking consumers to rate attributes of a subpar experience reduces the predictive validity of their overall rating.
 We discuss implications of this work and reconcile it with conflicting findings in the literature.

-Park, Alexander B.*, Katie S. Mehr*, and Amirreza Faghihinia, “When Do New Ratings Hurt (or Help) Product Evaluations?” under review.
+Park, Alexander B.*, Katie S. Mehr*, and Amirreza Faghihinia, “Who Rates Matters: How Review Source and Star Rating Value Affect Product Evaluations” under review.

 Mehr, Katie S., Amanda E. Geiser, Katherine L. Milkman, and Angela L. Duckworth (2020), “Copy